 Mihkel Poll - piano

+Born in 1986 in Estonia, Mihkel Poll studied at the Estonian Academy of Music and Theatre with Prof Ivari Ilja, recently receiving the PhD in Music, and at the Guildhall School of Music and Drama with Prof Ronan O'Hora.
 Mihkel Poll has won several prizes in important competitions including 1st prize at the Rina Sala Gallo International Piano Competition in Italy, 1st prize at the Tallinn International Piano Competition in Estonia and 1st prize at the Ferrol International Piano Competition in Spain.

-He has performed with the Latvian National Symphony Orchestra, Estonian National Symphony Orchestra, Nordic Symphony Orchestra, Sarasota Symphony, Magdeburg Philharmonics, under the conductors such as Neeme Järvi, Arvo Volmer, Olari Elts, Anu Tali, Michael Seal, Eri Klas, Richard Llaing, Matt Andrews, and others.
+He has performed with City of Birmingham Symphony Orchestra, Latvian National Symphony Orchestra, Estonian National Symphony Orchestra, Nordic Symphony Orchestra, Sarasota Symphony, Magdeburg Philharmonics, under the conductors such as Neeme Järvi, Arvo Volmer, Olari Elts, Anu Tali, Michael Seal, Eri Klas, Richard Llaing, Matt Andrews, and others.

-In April 2014 Mihkel Poll gave a premiere of the piano concerto by distinguished Estonian composer Helena Tulve.
+In April 2014 Mihkel Poll gave a premiere of the Piano Concerto by distinguished Estonian composer Helena Tulve.
 Recent concerts have included recitals and appearances with different orchestras in Italy, United Kingdom, Poland, Romania and Estonia.

-Mihkel Poll has been nominated the Estonian Cultural Endowment Award (2004) and Young Cultural Figure Award of the President of Estonia (2013).
+Mihkel Poll has nominated the Estonian Cultural Endowment Award (2004) and Young Cultural Figure Award of the President of Estonia (2013).

 More information at: www.mihkelpoll.com